Kass-S/SpacekKMCSayHello/READ.md

 Kassandra Spacek
 1/6/2025

-Created  design an API endpoint where you ask the user to enter 2 numbers add them together and print out the results in a sentence.
+Created an API endpoint that receives user input and outputs a personalized greeting

 Reviewed by: